SantoJambit/code-kata/README.md

 We all know Roman Numerals, if not take a quick look at: http://www.novaroma.org/via_romana/numbers.html

 1. **Convert normal numbers to Roman Numerals**\
 Write a function/method/class/program that takes as input a normal number and converts it to a Roman numeral.
-There is no need to convert numbers larger than 3000.
 2. **Convert Roman Numerals to normal number**\
 Write a function/method/class/program that takes as input a Roman Numeral and converts it to a normal number.

 There is no need to convert numbers larger than 3000.

 ## Results